Love Defined: It’s More than a Feeling

 Love is such a cliché word these days.
 I can love God, love my family, love my life, and so on.
 But I can also love shopping, cooking, and being extremely organized.
-In all honesty, the word “love” is seriously overused in our American culture today.
+In all honesty, the word “love” is probably one of the most overused words in our culture today.

 The following are the top three definitions of “love” according to dictionary.com:

 - a profoundly tender, passionate affection for another person